Economy of Lithuania

 Lithuania has a sound fiscal position.
 The 2017 budget resulted in a 0.5% surplus, with the gross debt stabilising at around 40% of the GDP.
 The budget remained positive in 2017, and was expected to continue to do so in 2018.

+Foreign direct investment into Lithuania has been spiking every year since 2015, with significant increases in 2020s, reaching its highest ever recorded number in 2023.
+On average, around 80% of all foreign direct investment in Lithuania comes from European Union countries.
+Sweden was historically the largest investor with 20% – 30% of all FDI in Lithuania, but it has been overtaken by Germany, the Netherlands and even Estonia in the 2010s.
+In 2017, Lithuania was the third country, after the Republic of Ireland and Singapore by the average job value of investment projects.
 Lithuania is ranked 11th in the world in the Ease of Doing Business Index prepared by the World Bank Group, 16th out of 178 countries in the Index of Economic Freedom, measured by The Heritage Foundation and 8th out of 165 countries in the Economic Freedom of the World 2021 by Fraser Institute.
-On average, more than 95% of all foreign direct investment in Lithuania comes from European Union countries.
-Sweden is historically the largest investor with 20% – 30% of all FDI in Lithuania.
-FDI into Lithuania spiked in 2017, reaching its highest ever recorded number of greenfield investment projects.
-In 2017, Lithuania was the third country, after the Republic of Ireland and Singapore by the average job value of investment projects.

 Based on OECD data, Lithuania is among the top 5 countries in the world by postsecondary (tertiary) education attainment.
 This educated workforce attracted investments, especially in the ICT sector during the past years.
 The Lithuanian government and the Bank of Lithuania simplified procedures for obtaining licences for the activities of e-money and payment institutions. positioning the country as one of the most attractive for the financial technology initiatives in the EU.